MilagrosMarin/utah_organoids/docs/PROCEDURE.md

         - `Organoid` page → add new “Organoid Culture” and “Organoid Culture Condition”
         - `Experiment` page → log new experiments performed on a particular organoid
             - Include metadata: organoid ID, datetime, experimenter, condition, etc.
             - Provide the experiment data directory — the relative path to where the acquired data is stored.

-**Note**: Clicking on read-only tables may cause the page to become unresponsive (white screen).
-This is a known issue currently being fixed.
-For now, please refresh and re-login if pages become unresponsive.

 ## Array Ephys Pipeline